Farapayamak/PHP/README.md

 ```

 ## SOAP Methods
-We support a wide range of methods in SOAP scope separated as follow:
+We support a wide range of methods in SOAP web service.
+They're scope separated.
+Let's review all the SOAP web service methods.

 ### Send Web Service
-List of available methods:

 ```php
 $soapClient->GetCredit();